Dr. Paul Phillips

 Dr. Ciamacca completed a residency focused in ocular disease and surgical co-management at the Maryland Veterans Association Hospital and Johns Hopkins Wilmer Eye Institute in Baltimore, MD.
 In 2019 she became a Fellow of the American Academy of Optometry after exhibiting high standards of professional competence and clinical knowledge.
 She has presented research at American Academy of Optometry meetings and also lectures for optometrists on the treatment and management of ocular diseases.
 Her experience includes treating and co-managing glaucoma, diabetic retinopathy, macular degeneration, and corneal diseases.
 Surgical co-management experience includes cataract, refractive surgeries (LASIK and PRK), corneal and glaucoma surgeries, including MIGS and SLT.

 Originally from Aliquippa, Dr. Ciamacca and her husband, Luke, now reside in the north hills of Pittsburgh.
-She is excited to return to her Pittsburgh roots and enjoys boating, cooking, and supporting all of Pittsburgh’s sports teams.
+She enjoys napping, boating, cooking, and supporting all of Pittsburgh’s sports teams in her spare time.

 Dr. Derek Leale